Florence Weiss

-Florence Weiss (1899/1900 - 1974, פֿלאָרענס װײס) was a Russian-born American Yiddish theatre, Vaudeville and film actor, recording artist, and soprano who was active from the 1920s to the 1960s.
+Florence Weiss (פֿלאָרענס װײס, c.
+1900–1974) was a Russian-born American Yiddish theatre, Vaudeville and film actor, recording artist, and soprano who was active from the 1920s to the 1960s.
 She worked and performed with such artists as Moishe Oysher, Alexander Olshanetsky, Boris Thomashefsky, Fyvush Finkel, and Abe Ellstein.
 The height of her popularity was during the 1930s, when she often toured and performed with her then-husband, Moishe Oysher, and appeared in three Yiddish-language films with him: The Cantor's Son, The Singing Blacksmith, and Overture to Glory.

 Biography

 Early life

 Florence Weiss's year of birth and immigration is unclear.
 She Her date and place of birth may have been on May 30, 1900 in Makhnivka, Kiev Governorate, Russian Empire, as per her Declaration of Intention to become a United States citizen.
 However, in other documents, including travel manifests, the birth year was cited as 1899.
 At least one census indicated a year as late as 1904, which strains credulity.
 She apparently emigrated to the United States via Baltimore in 1907.